“Satoshi Nakamoto” Returns To X: Is It Really Him?

 The best way to protect your wallet is to exercise extreme skepticism when dealing with accounts and messages from individuals you do not personally know.
 As always, stay safe!

-Opinions expressed here are opinions of the Author.
-Influencive does not endorse or review brands mentioned; does not and cannot investigate relationships with brands, products, and people mentioned and is up to the Author to disclose.
-Accounts and articles may be professional fee-based.
+This is a Contributor Post.
+Opinions expressed here are opinions of the Contributor.
+Influencive does not endorse or review brands mentioned; does not and cannot investigate relationships with brands, products, and people mentioned and is up to the Contributor to disclose.
+Contributors, amongst other accounts and articles may be professional fee-based.

 Tagged with: